 Bunions are no fun, that's for sure.
 What can start as a mild annoyance with minor foot pain can, over time, turn into a painful condition that has a major impact on your lifestyle and quality of life.

-Keep reading for the six tips you need to experience bunion relief.
+Keep reading for the five tips you need to experience bunion relief.
 With these tips, you can stand on both feet without constant pain slowing you down.

 1. Start with the right shoes.

 What's important to understand about bunion is that it's a deformity of the foot.
 With bunions, the bump that develops on the side of the foot can actually stick out significantly, increasing the overall width of the foot.
 This means shoes that are improperly fitting and too tight, or shoes that improperly designed, can create a lot of pressure on the bunion and significantly increase foot pain.

 That's why recommend avoiding tight, narrow dress shoes or shoes with pointed or tapered toe boxes.
 Instead, you should be wearing appropriately-sized shoes with a roomy toe box.
 Fortunately for you, all Apex shoes and boots come in multiple widths and are all designed with roomy toe boxes.